SABS-R3-Epidemiology/epiabm/README.md

 ![SEIR model conceptualisation](./images/covidsim_schema.png)

 ## pyEpiabm
 Python is more readable and user-friendly, but is not able to cope with large population sizes.
 However, it is instructive to consider a toy model in order to better understand the underlying code.
 Additionally, toy models may be quicker for model comparison and parameter inference, though care should obviously be taken whe scaling up to a full population.
-We provide a variety of workflows to show the utility of
+We provide a variety of workflows to show the utility of code.

 ## cppEpiabm